MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-contact-center.md

 ## Next steps

 If you need to provide additional context and details, send a mail to [Teamscategorypartner@microsoft.com](mailto:Teamscategorypartner@microsoft.com).
-If you are a vendor seeking to join the certification program, fill out the calling platform intake as the next step.
+If you're a vendor seeking to join the certification program, fill out the calling platform intake as the next step.

 ### [Calling Platform Intake](https://aka.ms/CallingPlatformIntake)